Today: 294km | Total: 980km

 Yes, you are reading right.
 Mawlynnong was voted Asia’s cleanest village in 2003 and has retained its cleanliness til today.
 Wandering about this feels amazing, people are lovely and indeed all is clean and houses, gardens and streets tidy.

-In the village you have a bamboo structure called sky view that offers views over the planes of Bangladesh (well, if it isn’t too hazy).
+In the village you have a bamboo structure called sky view that offers views over the plains of Bangladesh (well, if it isn’t too hazy).
 I asked the owner why this village is so clean and he told me that all changed with the arrival of Christian missionaries in 1887.

 Now it’s not up to me to judge if religion is the key, but so much is fact – the difference between mainly Christian Meghalaya and say Assam (mainly Hindu/Muslim) are stark.